By Neal Ghoshal, Sacred Moves

 This asymmetry could be therapeutic for someone with scoliosis if set up so that it helps to gently open the compressed part of the spine.

-5. With these variations and with all Restorative Yoga, use the props in a way to make the posture more comfortable (know that this sometimes means removing props too, not just adding them).
+5. With these variations and with all Restorative Yoga, use the props in a way to make the posture more comfortable.

 About Neal Ghoshal:

-Neal teaches as part of the faculty on Donna Farhi’s Advanced Teacher Training, and on Integrated Yoga Teacher Training in Auckland.
+Neal teaches as part of the faculty on Donna Farhi’s Advanced Teacher Training, and at Contemporary Yoga Teacher Training in Auckland.
 Neal and his colleague Karla Brodie also offer Restorative Yoga Teacher Workshops in New Zealand and Australia.